nautobot/nautobot/nautobot/docs/user-guide/feature-guides/relationships.md

 To create a relationship, navigate to **Extensibility > Data Management > Relationships**

-A simple relationship between `Device to Vlan` which is a `many-to-many` relationship.
-This relationship is `many-to-many` because more than one Devices can be assigned more than one Vlans.
+A simple relationship between `Device to VLAN` which is a `many-to-many` relationship.
+This relationship is `many-to-many` because more than one Devices can be assigned more than one VLANs.
 This relationship object is shown below.

 ![many-to-many example](./images/relationships/01-relationships.png)